-CIS 360 Advanced Topics in Networks (4) (3, 2) This course presents the principles of wireless network technologies with a general overview at the beginning of the course.
+CIS 360Advanced Topics in Networks (4) (3, 2) This course presents the principles of wireless network technologies with a general overview at the beginning of the course.
 The course continues with the analysis of the Open Systems Interconnect (OSI) model to further clarify the material presented.
 A focus on the Physical, Link, Network, and Transport layers is expanded as they play a significant role in wireless network communications.
 The Wireless Network Security topic is visited.
 A survey of future wireless technologies is presented and includes the study of the interaction between wireless technologies and wireless sensing.
-Prerequisite: CIS 217 and CIS 328 concepts.
+Prerequisite: CIS 217 and CIS 328

+CIS 370 Network Management (4) (3, 2) This course presents the more advanced topics in Network Management.
+Detailed examination of the OSI model is analyzed to understand advanced network concepts.
 Students learn about network standards, technologies, models, data communications, and network management.
 An overview of network management tools such as the organization, information, communication, and functional models are presented.
 In addition, two telecommunication systems: ATM Networks and Access Networks are analyzed.
 Students use a network management tool called SNMP to monitor and manage a computer network.
 Remote web-based network management applications and local-area network management applications are reviewed.
 Prerequisite: CIS 360